jsakaluk/dySEM/README.md

 first stable release for \~end of March 2021, and hope to submit the package to CRAN sometime in the summer.

-The `dySEM` logo was designed by Wolfgang Deranleau (for logo design inquiries, email: <agangofwolves@gmail.com>).
+The `dySEM` logo was designed by Lowell Deranleau (for logo design inquiries, email: <agangofwolves@gmail.com>).

 ## Current Functionality